soorichu/SimplePhpMysqlHompage/README.md

 This is very simple homepage using PHP5.0  & MySQL5.0
 I Make this Homepage for my Class; Database.
 Todays homepage is not made by HTML&CSS&JS.
-It is synclonized DB & HTML, and a Part of synclonizing is PHP(or NodeJS, Ruby, Pearl etc..)
+It is interacting DB & HTML, and a interacter is PHP(or NodeJS, Ruby, Pearl etc..)
 For example, Wordpress and Gnuboard are good Homepage using PHP&Mysql.
 However, understanding the structure of these homepage is too difficult, because these are getting complecated more and more.
 So, I make simple homepage to understand this structure.
 It is quiet simple and you can find simmular .php in bbc/ in Gnuboard.
 If you want to know what Back-End programming is or understand what structure of homepage is.